 Owners usually want to accelerate every segment of their business trying to do everything faster.
 Go to market faster, develop a product faster, test it with the audience faster, make money faster.
 But, often, faster means the lowest quality possible.
 So, how can you make it work the right way?
-Discovery phase is your best friend, to be exact.
+Software product discovery is your best friend, to be exact.

 Not all startups have same ideas.
 Their business goals are diverse, and technology stack usually different in each and every case.
 But even with such diversity, something should remain unchanged, and it is a discovery process aimed at very specific business value.

-Let’s assume you address a professional software development partner to conduct a discovery phase for your product.
-From our experience in working with different businesses, discovery phase conducted by the trusted technology partner in 99% works better if compared to a self-conducted discovery phase.
+Let’s assume you address a professional software development partner to conduct a software product discovery phase for your product.
+From our experience in working with different businesses, software product discovery phase conducted by the trusted technology partner in 99% works better if compared to a self-conducted discovery phase.

 Throughout the discovery, your ideas evolve with the help of a business analyst, UI/UX expert, project manager, and software architect with vast experience in launching software products.
 Irrespective of the scope and requirements, product discovery always results in a shaped valuable data.